Beginner Guide to IPtables

-To block a specific Mac address in order to deny, the incoming traffic coming from specific machine.
-Execute given below command which drop incoming packet coming from given Mac address or attacker machine.
+To block a specific Mac address in order to deny, the incoming traffic coming from a specific machine.
+Execute given below command which drops incoming packet coming from given Mac address or attacker machine.

 Here you can change the action to allow traffic from a particular Mac address using –j ACCEPT options.

 Block Ping Request

 Network administrator always concerns with network security, therefore, they always Block Ping request either by using Drop or Reject action, here we are blocking Ping request using DROP option as given in below command.

 sudo iptables -A INPUT -p icmp -i eth0 -j DROP